 Cons of solid gold jewellery

 The only con is simply expense.
 Gold is many times more expensive than silver and jewellery made in gold will always cost considerably more to buy than pieces made in silver or other lower cost metals.
+Don't believe anyone who tells you that there is such a thing as cheap gold jewellery: if it's truly cheap, it's almost certainly not real gold (and definitely not solid gold).

 But if you can afford to invest in beautiful solid gold jewellery: you're golden!